How to Ask for a Raise (With Script Examples)

 Related: Average Salary by Age

-At this stage, you may be asking yourself how much of a raise to ask for.
+At this stage, you may be wondering how much of a raise you should request.

 Every job has a market value.
 This value is usually within a certain range.
 To learn the salary range for your job, visit Indeed Salaries and enter your job title.
 This salary information comes from over 450 million data points.
 You’ll be able to see the national salary trend for your job title.
 You can then choose the state or metro area where you work to get a pay rate that’s appropriate for your city.